-each problem would have required building a new physical device that allows for this problem to be solved in the physical world (rather than as a thought experiment).
+As hinted already, the existence of universal machines is the fundamental fact underlying the paradigm of general-purpose computers.
+Indeed, a specific Turing machine (or algorithm) is a device that solves a specific problem.
+A priori, solving each problem would have required building a new physical device that allows for this problem to be solved in the physical world (rather than as a thought experiment).
 The existence of a universal machine asserts that it is enough to build one physical device; that is, a general purpose computer.
 Any specific problem can then be solved by writing a corresponding program to be executed (or emulated) by the general-purpose computer.
-Thus, universal machines correspond to general-purpose computers, and provide the basis for separating hardware from software.
-In other words, the existence of universal machines says that software can be viewed as (part of the) input.
+Thus, universal machines correspond to generalpurpose computers, and provide the basis for separating hardware from software.
+Furthermore, the existence of universal machines says that software can be viewed as (part of the) input.

 In addition to their practical importance, the existence of universal machines (and their variants) has important consequences in the theories of computability and computational complexity.
-Here we merely note that Theorem 1.9 implies that many questions about the behavior of a universal machine on certain input types are undecidable.
+To demonstrate the point, we note that Theorem 1.6 implies that many questions about the behavior of a fixed universal machine on certain input types are undecidable.
 For example, it follows that, for some fixed machines (i.e., universal ones), there is no algorithm that determines whether or not the (fixed) machine halts on a given input.
-Revisiting the proof of Theorem 1.7 (see Footnote 15), it follows that the Post Correspondence Problem remains undecidable even if the input sequences are restricted to have a specific length (i.e., k is fixed).
+Revisiting the proof of Theorem 1.7 (see Exercise 1.6), it follows that the Post Correspondence Problem remains undecidable even if the input sequences are restricted to have a specific length (i.e., k is fixed).
 A more important application of universal machines to the theory of computability follows.